No products available yet

 Culture: If you are trying auriculas for the first time we often recommend the Alpine group as they are very showy but a bit easier than some of the true Show auriculas.
 They will generally offset quite readily and often set seed.
 Fully hardy, happiest in a well-drained, part-shady spot which is not allowed to fully dry out, or in pots.

-For more information on growing Alpine auriculas please consult our section on Auriculas.
+For more information on growing Alpine auriculas please consult our section on Garden auriculas.

 Double auriculas exist in a broad array of colours and forms.
 Considered as part of the ‘Garden auricula’ group, they can are not difficult to cultivate and flower quite readily.